 The image of the God to whom we pray: An evolutionary psychobiological perspective

-• Jay R. Feierman Clinical Professor of Psychiatry at University of New Mexico, Retired
+• Jay R. Feierman Clinical Professor of Psychiatry at University of New Mexico, retired

 God, theology, psychology, biology, evolution, behavior, sensation, Judaism, Christianity, Islam